Mario Visintini: East Africa

-During July 1940, Visintini shot down several aircraft.
+In July 1940, Visintini shot down several aircraft.
 On 12 July, 11 Wellesleys from 14 and 47 Squadrons attacked Massawa airfield.
 Mario Visintini and Sergente Luigi Baron intercepted them, and Visintini shot down Sergeant Frederick “Freddy” Nelson (RAF No. 516778) of 47 Squadron, in K8520 at 15:00.
 The pilot was killed, while the rest of the crew was taken prisoner.
-Visintini and Baron were credited with another "probable" but in fact the Wellesley I (L2667) of 47 Squadron managed to return to its base, but was so damaged that it was considered written off.
+Visintini and Baron were credited with another "probable" but in fact, the Wellesley I (L2667) of 47 Squadron managed to return to its base, but was so damaged that it was considered written off.
 On 29 July, he was decorated with a second Medaglia d'Argento al valor militare.
 He claimed another Wellesley, possibly on 26 August (K7731).
 On 1 September 1940, Visintini shared the kill of another Vickers monoplane with two other pilots.
 The downed aircraft was a Wellesley (L2669) from No. 14 Squadron, flown by Sergeant Norris on a photographic reconnaissance sortie over Harmil Island, when it was intercepted and attacked by Fiat fighters, scrambled from Massawa.
 The Wellesley crash-landed on the island, the crew being taken prisoner.
 According to other sources that was a solo kill, qualifying Visintini as an ace.

 Visintini had his first double kill, on 13 October.
 At 16:30, two Bristol Blenheim MkI bombers of 45 Squadron went to bomb Dekemhare, but were soon attacked by him.
 After having placed himself, for mere challenge, exactly between the bombers, so that neither of them could fire at him without hitting its companion, he soon moved to a blind spot outside the bombers' defensive fields of fire and shot down both in a matter of seconds.
-The two Blenheims fell near Sageneyti, a hamlet some 15 kilometers East of Dekemhare.
+The two Blenheims fell near Sageneyti, a hamlet some 15 kilometres East of Dekemhare.
 All the crews were killed: 25-years-old Flight Officer Gordon Cyril Butler Woodroffe (RAF No. 39837), 24-years-old Sergeant Eric Bromley Ryles (RAF No. 581161), Sergeant Albert Alfred Meadows (RAF No. 612422), and 28-years-old Pilot Officer George Angus Cockayne (RAF No. 41779), 24-years-old Sergeant Trevor Ascott Ferris (RAF No. 566370), Sergeant Robert William Reader (RAF No. 548764).